Is New Zealand vs South Africa on TV? Kick-off time, channel and how to watch

 How can I watch it?

-Viewers in the United Kingdom can watch the Rugby Championship live on Sky Sports, with a live stream available via Sky Go or NOW.
+Viewers in the United Kingdom can watch the first Rugby World Cup quarter-final on BBC Two, with coverage on the channel from 12.30pm BST.
+A live stream will be available via the BBC iPlayer and BBC Sport website.

 Team news